Malawi

 Loyola Jesuit Secondary School

-This is our fifth year working in partnership with Loyola-Malawi, in memory of Donald Paré, former President of the Paré Foundation, who was deeply committed to the Foundation’s mission, as well as the Jesuit ideal of forming “Women and Men for Others”.
+This is our sixth year working in partnership with Loyola-Malawi, in memory of Donald Paré, former President of the Paré Foundation, who was deeply committed to the Foundation’s mission, as well as the Jesuit ideal of forming “Women and Men for Others”.

 Loyola-Malawi is a Jesuit run school located in Kasungu district, a few hours north of Lilongwe, the capital.
 The school boasts beautiful grounds and a new building to welcome its students.
 Admission is based on merit alone.
 Run by the Zambia-Malawi Jesuit Province, Loyola strives to offer a ‘preferential option for the poor’* – in this case, high quality education to those that otherwise wouldn’t have access to such schooling.
 We at the Paré Foundation are thrilled to participate in that mission.